 I can't say what it was like for the rest of the world, but in London—back when you had to watch the horse-racing in black and white and Mary Poppins was still alive—kids never really got to be kids at all.
 They slid straight out of the womb into a pair of poorly-heeled, porn-dick-stiff fake leather shoes and were left there on the hospital floor to fend for themselves until they were strong enough to haul themselves to their feet and walk out of that children's ward as men.
 Albeit men who were just the right size to fit in chimneys.

-In those days, you could understand why 86% of young adults might consider themselves depressed.
-But the recent news that precisely that percentage of 25 to 35 year olds spend their days traipsing through life dreaming of the day their mortgage is paid off so they can afford enough old rope to hang themselves with came as a shock to me.
+In those days, you could understand why 86 percent of young adults might consider themselves depressed.
+But the recent news that precisely that percentage of 25 to 35 year olds spend their time traipsing through life dreaming of the day their mortgage is paid off so they can afford enough old rope to hang themselves with came as a shock to me.

 Here's an idea: perhaps we're not a generation of depressives at all.
 Maybe we're just too used to being happy, and have grown so used to doing what we want, when we want, that we've lost our tolerance for doing stuff that we don't want to do?
 With that in mind, here are a few words of advice that will hopefully prevent "your story" climaxing with the words: "…before turning the gun on himself."

 NO ONE CARES ABOUT YOU OR YOUR LIFE